mc2522/Notetaking_App/README.md

 # Notetaking_App
-This is a simple note-taking app written in ReactJS, CSS, and HTML and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple note-taking app written in JavaScript (ReactJS framework), CSS, and HTML and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![](note.gif)